domi1504/sat-project/README.md

 >
 > The focus is more on the didactic aspect.
 It's about understanding the different base approaches and have a working implementation.

+- Get some sample SAT instances from online benchmarks
 - Run those algorithms against sample instances and measure their performance (not really important, since not optimized anyway)
 - Get a feeling for what instance sizes are possible to deal with nowadays
 - Get to know the State-Of-The-Art SAT solvers, and on what base approaches they are building upon